 Produced by star Kirk Douglas’ production company and directed by Stanley Kubrick, this historical epic garnered awards and was a commercial success.
 It is notable for its heavyweight cast and role in ending the Hollywood blacklist.

 Another Mankiewicz direction, this time based on historical literature.
-At the time Cleopatra was the most expensive film production to date.
-It stars Elizabeth Taylor in the title role, with Rex Harrison as Caesar and Richard Burton as Antony.
+At the time, Cleopatra was the most expensive film production to date.
+This production stars Elizabeth Taylor in the title role, with Rex Harrison as Caesar and Richard Burton as Antony.
 The film won 4 Academy Awards.

 For those who prefer faithful BBC productions to Hollywood glitz, Herbert Wise of I, Claudius fame, directed this instalment of the BBC’s Shakespeare series.

-This historical drama was directed by Uli Edel for the American TNT network and stars Jeremy Sisto, Richard Harris, Christopher Walken and Chris Noth.
+This historical drama television series was directed by Uli Edel for the American TNT network and stars Jeremy Sisto, Richard Harris, Christopher Walken and Chris Noth.

-America’s ABC network filmed this miniseries on location in Rome and southern Italy, though it is not considered to be very historically accurate.
+America’s ABC network filmed this the miniseries Empire (2005) on location in Rome and southern Italy, though it is not considered to be very historically accurate.